koka-lang/koka/doc/spec/why.kk.md

 ## Effect Typing { #why-effects; }

-Koka infers and tracks the effect of every function in its type -- and a function type has 3 parts: the argument types, the effect type, and the type of the result.
+&koka; infers and tracks the effect of every function in its type -- and a function type has 3 parts: the argument types, the effect type, and the type of the result.
 For example:
 ```unchecked